LeoJimenezG/PROY03/README.md

   - ClusterNode: this code connects to the ClusterServer.
 When more nodes connect, it will receive a segment of the whole video and will process it applying a gray scale.
 When the segment is received, first, will send a message to the server to let it know its ready, then the processed segment will be sent back.
 - Some of the main characteristics needed to work can be changed according to the different needs.
 However, it is not exactly proggramed to be a very robust project.

+- Note: unfortunately, it will only process the image (video), so the audio will be removed.
+Probably i will solve it in future updates.